sws-computersysteme/azure-ai-travel-agents/README.md

 azd provision
 ```

-When asked, enter a name that will be used for the resource group.
+When asked, enter a name that will be used for the resource group. **Depending on the region you choose and the available resources and quotas, you may encouter provisioning errors.
+If this happens, please read our troubleshooting guide in the [Advanced Setup](docs/advanced-setup.md) documentation.**
-This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.
-This will also install the necessary dependencies for the UI and API services, and build the Docker images for the agents.

-5. Open a new terminal and run the following command to start the API:
+1. Open a new terminal and run the following command to start the API:

 ```bash
 npm start --prefix=src/api